 The easiest way to reduce back pain is to pay attention to your posture.
 If you spend a lot of time at a desk, consider investing in a chair with a straight back or lower back support.
 You can also try keeping your knees higher than your hips while you are sitting down.
 Furthermore, try to keep your head up and your stomach pulled in while you are on your feet.

 Watch the Way You Lift

 Another way to reduce back pain is by being careful when you lift heavy objects.
 Make sure that you don’t bend from the waist.
 Instead, bend your knees and squat.
-Additionally, try keeping the object close to your body while you stand up and be careful not to twist your body.
+Additionally, try keeping the object you are lifting close to your body while you stand up, and be careful not to twist your body.
 If you’re someone that tends to do a lot of heavy lifting, poor lifting posture could be causing your back pain.